- How is breast cancer treated?

 Stage 0 includes lobular carcinoma in situ (LCIS) and ductal carcinoma in situ (DCIS), which are treated very differently.

 Some women with LCIS choose to have a bilateral simple mastectomy (removal of both breasts but not axillary lymph nodes) to reduce their risk of breast cancer, especially if they have other risk factors, such as a strong family history.
-Depending on the woman's preference, she may consider immediate or delayed breast reconstruction.
+A woman also may consider immediate or delayed breast reconstruction.

 If the DCIS is estrogen receptor−positive, treatment with tamoxifen for 5 years after surgery can lower the risk of another DCIS or invasive cancer developing in either breast.
 Women may want to discuss the pros and cons of this option with their doctors.